hxt-us/cornstack/README.md

-# 🌽 CORNSTACK: A HIGH-QUALITY CONTRASTIVE DATASET FOR BETTER CODE RETRIEVAL AND RERANKING
+# 🌽 CoRNStack: A High-Quality Contrastive Dataset for Better Code Ranking.

 <p align="left">
     ℹ️&nbsp;<a href="#-about">About</a>